oils-for-unix/oils/doc/ref/chap-front-end.md

 History is read?

+<h3 id="line-editing" class="osh-ysh-topic">line-editing</h3>

+Oils is often built with GNU readline, which recognizes many terminal commands for editing input.

+A useful option is `set -o vi`, which tells GNU readline to accept vi keys.

 <h3 id="exit-codes" class="osh-ysh-topic">exit-codes</h3>

 The meaning of exit codes is a convention, and generally follows one of two